modflowpy/flopy/docs/make_release.md

 ## Update the Software/Code citation for FloPy

-1. Update the `author_dict` in `flopy/version.py` for the Software/Code citation for FloPy, if required.
+1. Update the authors in `CITATION.cff` for the Software/Code citation for FloPy, if required.

 ## Build USGS release notes